7 Back-to-School strategies for Success!

 shows that when kids have media in their bedrooms, they are more likely to be overweight, have sleep problems, and do poorly in school.
 Research

 also shows that kids with computers and internet access in their rooms sleep less and are more likely to use the internet in unsafe or unhealthy ways.
-Start the school year by removing all electronic media from your child or teen’s bedroom, and set up a charging station for devices, such as smartphones and tablets, in a common room or your bedroom to charge overnight.
+Start healthy habits now by removing all electronic media from your child or teen’s bedroom, and set up a charging station for devices, such as smartphones and tablets, in a common room or your bedroom to charge overnight.
 This can help you monitor your child’s media use and ensure that it does not interfere with her sleep.
-Keep homework time focused

-During the summer schedules are often relaxed, including routines and rules for how children and teens use media.
+During the summer, schedules are often relaxed, including routines and rules for how children and teens use media.
 However, when it’s time to head back to school, you may want to create guidelines about how much media your kids can use on school nights vs. weekends.
-For example, you may decide that your children can use entertainment media, such as TV and video games, during the weekends but not during the week, or limit all entertainment media to one hour on school nights.
+For example, you may decide that your children can use entertainment media, such as TV and video games, during the weekends but not during the week, or you may decide to designate screen-free times using a media plan

 Encourage your children to be involved in a variety of different activities such as sports, arts, and other hobby clubs and/or afterschool programs.
-The more time they spend learning the trombone photography, scouts, or field hockey, the less time they’ll have to turn to media to entertain themselves.
+The more time they spend learning the trombone, Shakespearian acting, Scouts, or field hockey, the less time they’ll have to turn to media for entertainment.
 Scheduling a few afterschool activities a week can also help keep your children socially engaged and active.
 Remember to keep extracurricular activities balanced so that children and teens are not over-scheduled and still have plenty of downtime.